indrazm/lito-documentation/fundamentals/about-lito.md

 outline: deep
 ---

+> [!CAUTION]
+> Not Ready to use.
+This framework is currently under development

 # Lito

 Litojs is an open-source, full-stack JavaScript framework designed for practicality and ease of use, drawing inspiration from established frameworks like Django and Laravel.
 It offers a comprehensive set of features to facilitate web application development, including database models with LitoORM, as well as authentication, authorization, APIs, and controllers.